TheSoftwareHouse/Kakunin/docs/quickstart.md

         And the "addTodoForm" element is visible
         When I fill the "addTodoForm" form with:
             | todoInput | My new todo |
-        And I press the "enter" key
-        Then there are "equal 1" "todos" elements
+        And I press the "enter" key on "todoInput" element Then there are "equal 1" "todos" elements

 ```